EricZQu/Quantifying-Nanoparticle-Assembly-States-Through-Deep-Learning/detection/README.md

 ##### image_directory & image_path

 If the parameter "--image_path" is assigned to an image path, the program will only detect this single image.
-Otherwise, the program will detect all images in "--image_directory".
+Otherwise, the program will detect all images (of image_type) in "--image_directory" .

 ##### image_type